wonma/100-days-of-code/log.md

 Definitely another layer of learning, but I believe it's worth using it!
 Can't wait to apply it to the real-life project!!!

+---

+### Day 59: December 14, Wednesday

+**Today's Progress**
+Day4 for React Portfolio Project.

+- Applied Formik library into Chakra components.

+**Thoughts**
+Came across a challenge that got me stuck!
+I want to figure out why the UI styles of the Chakra form components are not being applied.

 <!--

 <!-- ### Day 1: June 27, Monday